themartiancompany/evm-contracts-tools/README.md

   install
 ```

-The collection has officially published on the
+The collection has been officially published
-the uncensorable
+on the the uncensorable
 [Ur](
   https://github.com/themartiancompany/ur)
 user repository and application store as